Liquescent-Development/timebridge/docs/TROUBLESHOOTING.md

         await new Promise((resolve) =>
           setTimeout(
             resolve,
-            this.minProcessInterval - (now - this.lastProcessTime),
+            this.minProcessInterval - (now - this.lastProcessTime)
-          ),
+          )
         );
       }